mikewlcheung/metasem/README.md

 The developmental version can be installed from GitHub by:
 ```
-## Install devtools package if it has not been installed yet
+## Install remotes package if it has not been installed yet
-# install.packages("devtools")
+# install.packages("remotes")

-devtools::install_github("mikewlcheung/metasem")
+remotes::install_github("mikewlcheung/metasem")
 ```